 The All Lines course consists of 120 Units.
 Each Unit is followed by a Quiz.
-Below is the last Unit (120) in the All Lines course and it’s Quiz exactly as they appear.
+Below is the last Unit (120) and it’s Quiz exactly as they appear.
 As you will see, the jargon has been toned down making your comprehension a good bit easier.
 If you have been ‘concerned’ about the difficulty of the course, hopefully this preview will ease your worries!

 All Lines — Unit 120

 Benefit means a medical benefit, an income benefit, a death benefit, or a burial benefit based on a compensable injury.

 Doctor means a doctor of medicine, osteopathic medicine, optometry, dentistry, podiatry, or chiropractic who is licensed and authorized to practice.

 Health care includes all reasonable and necessary medical aid, medical examinations, medical treatments, medical diagnoses, medical evaluations, and medical services.
 The term does not include vocational rehabilitation.
 The term includes:

 a) medical, surgical, chiropractic, podiatric, optometric, dental, nursing, and physical therapy

 b) services provided by or at the direction of a doctor,

 c) physical rehabilitation services performed by a licensed occupational therapist provided by or at the direction of a doctor,